National Arts and Disability Strategy

 A renewed National Arts and Disability Strategy

 In September 2017, the Meeting of Cultural Ministers agreed to renew the National Arts and Disability Strategy in consultation with arts and disability stakeholders.
 Ministers ran an initial public consultation from 24 September to 3 December 2018.
 Nearly 700 individuals and organisations participated in the consultation.
 Public submissions and results of the consultation are available on the consultation page, or you can download the report below.
-A Discussion Paper and Research Overview supported this consultation and are available on the publications page.
+A Discussion Paper and Research Overview supported this consultation.

 In October 2019, the Meeting of Cultural Ministers agreed to explore opportunities for closer alignment with the National Disability Strategy, consistent with feedback received from the sector.
 The next phase of targeted consultations on the National Disability Strategy was delayed due to COVID-19, which has necessarily caused delays to the renewal of the National Arts and Disability Strategy.
-The Department of Social Services commenced this next phase of consultations on the National Disability Strategy in July 2020.
+The Department of Social Services is progressing work on renewing the National Disability Strategy.

 All Australian governments remain committed to improving access to and participation in the arts by people with disability, and the current National Arts and Disability Strategy continues indefinitely until it is renewed.
 Further information about the National Disability Strategy is available on the Department of Social Service's website.

 A Discussion Paper and Research Overview supported the first consultation and are available below: